caliskanmurat/qgis_partial_histogram_plugin/partial_histogram/README.md

 <br/>
 <br/>

-#### - The image below illustrates the histogram of "Denizli City", but this time the district data and its city attribute was used.
-The districts are dissolved by city name.
+#### - The image below illustrates the histogram of "Denizli City", but this time the "Districts" data and its "City" attribute was used.
+The "districts" are dissolved by "city name".
 <img width="100%" src="../images/image_2.PNG">